Despite being the financial capital of the Asia Pacific region, Singapore cannot be described as a city, which doesn’t know how to entertain!

 Singapore and shopping go hand in hand.
 From expensive luxury brands at malls to cheap Chinese buys at flea markets, no one can leave town empty-handed.
 A trip to IKEA will help redecorate your home.
 Since Singapore is a melting pot of Asian culture, there are no unique Singaporean must-buys.
 Instead, you will find artifacts from many nations, especially in Chinatown.

 Singapore offers a wide range of cuisines due to the mixed population.
 There are many restaurants and eating joints that cater to every cuisine.
 Begin your breakfast with toast and cold Milo (it is not as insipid as it sounds).
 Southeast Asia cuisine dominates here so Thai, Vietnamese and Chinese get as authentic as possible.
 If you wish to experiment with your meat, interesting combinations do turn up.
-Seafood, being very fresh is a must-have while you’re in Singapore.
+Seafood, being very fresh is a must-have while you’re there.

 Dinner at Clarke Quay Singapore Restaurants

 Do not forget to catch lunch or dinner at Clarke Quay, the famous riverside quay in Singapore filled with restaurants.
-And before you wrap up your Singapore trip, definitely try the Singapore Sling cocktail at Raffles Hotel, the place where it was created.
+And before you wrap up your trip, definitely try the Singapore Sling cocktail at Raffles Hotel, the place where it was created.

 So whether it is catching up with friends on Clarke Quay, watching the waves at Sentosa, indulging the shopaholic in you or just doing all the touristy things around, Singapore is going to be a treat!

 You can also pick one of the following amazing tours to save you the trouble of planning, accommodation, guide and such.
 It will truly deliver you a stress-free and culturally rich vacation all within your schedule in vibrant Singapore.